 Forty-one bursaries were awarded for CAA 2019 in Krakow.
 These ranged between €75 (c. $83) for applicants from Europe who were presenting a paper/poster and €800 (c. $890) for students from the Rest of World (outside Europe and North and South America) who were presenting a paper/poster or chairing a session/roundtable.
 No bursaries were awarded for CAA 2020 in Oxford due to the event being cancelled because of Covid-19.

-CAA 2021 is a virtual conference, so the registration fees are lower than usual and attendees will not incur additional travel or accommodation expenses.
+CAA 2021 was a virtual conference, so the registration fees were lower than usual and attendees did not incur additional travel or accommodation expenses.
 In light of this, and with an eye towards properly funding the Bursary Scheme for the next in-person CAA conference, it was decided the most appropriate course of action was to pause the Bursary Scheme until 2022.

-Please check back here in November 2021 for information on the CAA Bursary Scheme for CAA 2022, in Oxford.
+Please check back here in early spring for information on the CAA Bursary Scheme for CAA 2022, which will be 8-11 August in Oxford.

 The Nick Ryan Bursary is continuing as per usual, please find out more here: Nick Ryan Bursary